NVSL/MicroBenchmarkHarness/Readme.md

 Goals:

-1. Uniform output format to make graphing easy.
+1. Uniform output format to make graphing easy (e.g., using Excel pivot tables).
 2. Accurate measurements of very fast operations.
 3. A variety of useful general-purpose options.
 4. Handle some tricky stuff like signals and threads nicely.